sjkingo/vilicus/README.md

 It can be compared to bigger tools such as Nagios and NetXMS, but on a far smaller scale.

+It supports Android push notifications via the Pushover service.

 Terminology
 -----------